tdammers/fg-efb/docs/guide.markdown

 "reload" icon in the top right corner to try again after you have fixed the problem.

+Note that the companion URL needs to be configured separately for each aircraft type, due to the way FlightGear stores such configurations.

 ## The Kneepad App

 The Kneepad app is a simple text editor, designed to replace a paper kneepad